informatics-isi-edu/ermrest/user-doc/install-centos7.md

    ```
    # cd webauthn
+   # make preinstall_centos
    # make install
    # make deploy
    ```

+   The `preinstall_centos` target attempts to install prerequisites for Red Hat family distributions.
+System administrators may prefer to review the Makefile and install packages manually instead.

    This will install the WebAuthn Python module under `/usr/lib/python2*/site-packages/webauthn2/`.
 It will also create a